'Almost ringing': St. Antony's Orthodox Church installing new bell tower

-A historic church near the University of Tulsa campus has a new look and will soon have a new sound to its neighbors.
+A historic church near the University of Tulsa campus has a new look and will soon have a new sound for its neighbors.

-The St. Antony Orthodox Church at 2645 E. 6th Street has nearly finished work on its new bell tower, complete with a cast iron bell the Rev. George Eber said goes back more than 100 years.
+The St. Antony Orthodox Church at 2645 E. Sixth Street has nearly finished work on a new bell tower, complete with a cast iron bell the Rev. George Eber said goes back more than 100 years.

-Workers are putting the finishing touches on the tower, which stands high above the church's south steps and overlooks the intersection of 6th Street and Columbia Avenue.
+Workers are putting the finishing touches on the tower, which stands high above the church’s south steps and overlooks the intersection of Sixth Street and Columbia Avenue.

 Eber said the nearly complete bell tower is the product of a lengthy campaign.

-"It's almost ringing," Eber said.
-"That's been a project we've been working on for a good 7-8 years.
+“It’s almost ringing,” Eber said.
+“That’s been a project we’ve been working on for a good seven to eight years.
 The tower itself is brand new.
-We ripped down the old steps, we're putting in new steps in the bell tower and the dome."
+We ripped down the old steps, we’re putting in new steps in the bell tower and the dome.”

 The tower’s bell has its own story to tell.
 Eber said the cast-iron piece has been at the church for the better part of the last decade.